-Future Directions
+Discussion

+Semantic feature listing tasks are used across various disciplines and are likely to remain an important source of information about the subjective meaning of concepts.
+In this article we have outlined a workflow to process large datasets where features consist of unstructured short propositions derived from written language.
+[SAY SOMETHING ABOUT HANDCRAFTED VS AUTOMATIC PROCEDURE PERFORMANCE WITH REGARDS TO ABOVE]

+Extending the approach.

 An attractive property of the subjective feature listing task is that it results in transparent representations.
 As a result, many researchers have taken additional steps to group specific types of knowledge together, depending on semantic relations (e.g., taxonomy relations) or their mapping onto distinct brain regions (Fairhall & Caramazza, 2013).
 Typically this involves applying a hand-crafted coding scheme, which requires a substantial effort.
 One of the common ontologies is the one developed by Wu and Barsalou (2009).
 The ontology is structured as a hierarchical taxonomy for coding categories as part of the feature listing task.
 It has been used in several projects, notably the McRae et al. (2005).
 Examples of the categories include taxonomic (synonyms, subordinates), entity (internal components, behavior, spatial relations), situation (location, time), and introspective properties (emotion, evaluation).
 Coding ontology may be best performed systematically with look-up rules of previously decided upon factors, however, clustering analyses may provide a potential avenue to explore categorizing features within the current dataset.
 One limitation to this method the sheer size of the idiosyncratic features as mentioned above, and thus, features smaller in number may be more difficult to group.

-Potentially, simple ontology can be mapped using results from Strudel (structured dimension extraction and labeling, Baroni et al., 2010).
+Potentially, a simple ontology can be mapped using an approach similar to Strudel (structured dimension extraction and labeling, Baroni et al., 2010).
 Strudel is a corpus-based semantic model wherein cue words are found in a large text corpus and matched to nouns, verbs, and adjectives that appear near a concept.
 Using specific patterns of expected feature listing, Baroni et al. (2010) were able build a model of English concepts and their properties that aligned with semantic feature production norms.
 From this model, they were able to cluster properties based on their lexical patterns.
 For example, if a sentence included the phrase fruit, such as an apple, this lexical pattern would be classified as such_as+right, indicating that the concept (apple) was found to the right of the property (fruit) with the phrase such as connecting them.
 Using clustering, Baroni et al. (2010) was able to assign four ontology labels to properties: part, category, location, and function.
 Using these results, we can match 2259 of the bag of words features (5%).
 These features were predominately parts (39.9), followed by function (30.5), location (24.0), and category (5.5).
 Table ?? indicates ten of the most frequent cue-feature pairs for each ontology label, excluding duplicate features across cues.
 An examination of the top results indicates coherent labels (parts: zebra-stripe, location: shoe-foot, and category: furniture-table); however, there are also a few mismatches (location: scissors-cut, function: leaf-green).
 This model represents an area in which one might begin to automate the labeling process, likely combined with other pre-defined rulesets.

+Some Limitations.So far we have not investigated to what extend the automatic procedure leads to equally good representations for different types of concepts.
+More specifically, abstract concepts tend to have a larger number of features, and especially for these types of concepts, pooling together features might improve the quality of the final representation.
+Potentially, this might require additional steps in which features are not only grouped based on surface properties but might also benefit from grouping synonymous words.

 Discussion